-- a.
-Unauthorized use of Sick Leave: - i.
-Failure to notify supervisor of medical absence - ii.
+- ii.
 Failure to provide physician's verification when requested or required - iii.
 Fraudulent physician verification - b.
 Misuse of Sick Leave: - i.
-Use of sick leave for that which it was not intended or provided.
+Use of sick leave for that which it was not intended or provided. - c.

-- c.
 Habitual use of sick leave/pattern abuse: - i.
 Consistent periods of sick leave usage - ii.
 Habitual usage before and/or after holidays - iii.
 Habitual usage before and/or after weekends or regular days off - iv.
 Habitual usage of sick leave on days in which days have been excluded when a maximum number of approved leave has occurred - v.
 Habitual usage after pay days - d.
 One specific day (repetitive) - e.
 Absence following overtime - f.
 Continued pattern of maintaining zero or near zero leave balances without documented medical reason(s) from a physician - g.
 Excessive absenteeism: - i.
 Use of more sick leave than granted / available - ii.
 3 or more unexcused absences in 6 months (Example of Unexcused Absences: Absent without calling in, unacceptable notification, absences without physician certification)